History of Delta Air Lines in Timeline

 Delta Air Lines

-Delta Air Lines is a major U.S. airline headquartered in Atlanta, Georgia.
-It operates nine hubs, with Hartsfield–Jackson Atlanta International Airport as its largest.
-Including Delta Connection, it has over 5,400 daily flights to 325 destinations in 52 countries across six continents.
-Delta is a founding member of the SkyTeam airline alliance, which expands its global reach.
-It is the oldest operating U.S. airline and the seventh-oldest worldwide.
+Delta Air Lines is a major U.S. airline based in Atlanta, Georgia.
+Operating from nine hubs, with Hartsfield–Jackson Atlanta International Airport as its largest, Delta provides over 5,400 daily flights to 325 destinations in 52 countries across six continents.
+Delta's regional operations are branded as Delta Connection.
+As a founding member of the SkyTeam alliance, Delta extends its global reach through partnerships.
+It is the second-oldest operating commercial airline in the United States.

-On March 2, 1925, Huff Daland Dusters, Inc., the world's first aerial crop dusting operation, was founded in Macon, Georgia.
+On March 2, 1925, Huff Daland Dusters, Inc., which later became Delta Air Lines, was founded in Macon, Georgia.
+This was the world's first aerial crop dusting operation.

 On December 3, 1928, Delta Air Service was incorporated and named after the Mississippi Delta region.

-On June 17, 1929, Delta Air Service began passenger operations from Dallas, Texas, to Jackson, Mississippi, with stops at Shreveport and Monroe, Louisiana.
+On June 17, 1929, Delta Air Service began passenger operations from Dallas, Texas, to Jackson, Mississippi, with stops in Shreveport and Monroe, Louisiana.

 June 1930: Service extended east to Atlanta and west to Fort Worth, Texas